No3371/TLD-QoL/Readme.md

     - When selecting actions in Examine menu: repair, clean, harvest, etc.
 - **QuickInventoryNavigation**: Hold the **Modifer** key and press
         - W/S to switch between item categories
+            - Also works in crafting menu
+            - There's a not-a-bug issue that after the first time you use this feature, it remember where you were but shows the first category when you open the UI next time
+                - This feature use 100% official index value but somehow it seems unused (so it's not set to the first button when you open the Inventory/Crafting).
+At the moment there is no plan to "fix" this
         - A/D to switch between filters
 - **QuickDoubleClickInventoryItem**: Press the **AlternativeInteract** key to simulate double click in inventory/containers.